ResearchCodeReviewCommunity/dev-review/site/content/recipes/perform_code_review.md

 illustration, picture the case where the code under review consists of a couple class methods.
 These were certainly implemented for a specific purpose, and in a way that they interact in a specific way (or do not interact).
-They also play particular role whithin the class itself, that is designed in it's own way, to fit its own purpose.
+They also play particular role within the class itself, that is designed in its own way, to fit its own purpose.
 The purpose, the design and the implementation of the methods and their surrounding code structures is key to understand the choices and decisions made when writing the code.